-Alain Dominique Perrin (pictured right) is the Founder and President of the Cartier Foundation for Contemporary Art and President of the Jeu de Paume Museum.
-He is a passionate supporter of emerging and contemporary artists and is a renowned collector of their work.
-As Representative for the Patronage of Business he was the author of “French Patronage” in July 1987 which gave rise to the Léotard Law regarding companies and their involvement and support for cultural and arts organisations.
+Alongside Jenny, Alain Dominique Perrin, the Founder and President of the Cartier Foundation for Contemporary Art and President of the Jeu de Paume Museum has kindly agreed to sit on the panel for a second year as he is a passionate supporter of emerging and contemporary artists and is a renowned collector of their work.
+As Representative for the Patronage of Business, Perrin was the author of “French Patronage” in July 1987 which gave rise to the Léotard Law regarding companies and their involvement and support for cultural and arts organisations.
 Perrin began his working life in the 1960s as an antiques dealer specialising in haute époque before moving into the world of luxury goods as Chairman of Cartier and later the Richemont Group.

-The BADA Art Prize is a new annual competition which seeks to promote “the antiques of tomorrow” by awarding a £1,000 grant to an emerging contemporary artist whose work exemplifies the enduring ingenuity and quality illustrated by our members objects.
-The winner will be awarded at the BADA Week reception in London on 15th October 2021.
-The finalists’ works will be on public view in London the week of October 11th to 17th.
+The BADA Art Prize is in its second year and will continue as an annual competition which seeks to promote “the antiques of tomorrow” by awarding a £1,000 grant to an emerging contemporary artist whose work exemplifies the enduring ingenuity and quality illustrated by our members’ objects.
+The winner will be announced at the BADA Week champagne reception in St James’s, London on 7th October 2022.